RookieGameDevs/revived/README.rst

 While not being a *strict 1:1 port* of `Redux API`_, **Revived** is supposed to do pretty much the same job in the most pythonic way possible.

-**NOTE**: I needed this piece of code to work with the latest python available (3.6) and *I did not really care about checking for the previous versions*.
+**NOTE**: I needed this piece of code to work with the **latest python available at the moment** (3.6).
+While I am not really caring about other versions, the Travis build is running the test suites on **all the 3.5+ versions**, including the dev ones.

 Contents
 --------